cfallin/waffle/README.md

   allocation (using a simple linear-scan algorithm) to assign all SSA values to locals such that no live-ranges overlap in the same local.

-  We use Wasm locals rather than the stack for most dataflow.
-We can use the stack in a limited way, opportunistically, but doing more requires sophisticated scheduling (moving operators so they occur at the right time), which we haven't yet implemented.

-  We could allocate a local per SSA value, but this is very wasteful.
-First, there is a limit to the number of locals supported by most engines.
-Second, "baseline" compilation strategies typically just allocate a stackslot per local, and so this would create huge, sparsely-used frames.

-  Instead, we reuse locals by tracking live-ranges of each SSA value and assigning non-overlapping ranges to the same local.
-This is actually a very simple register allocator.
-It remains simpler than other production allocators by (i) only tracking a single span for each SSA value, rather than a discontiguous set of spans, and (ii) freely reaching for new locals when needed rather than "spilling" (it behaves as if the register file is infinite).

 ## Comparisons / Related Work

 - Like [Binaryen](https://github.com/WebAssembly/binaryen) but with an SSA IR,